TDRRmk2/Horizon-OC/README.md

    ```bash
    git clone https://github.com/Atmosphere-NX/Atmosphere.git
    ```
-3. Move the cloned folder into `build/`.
+3. Move the contents of the cloned folder into `build/`.
-4. Insert your `Source/stratosphere` folder into `build/`.
-5. Run: (On Windows you need to use "make -j %NUMBER_OF_PROCESSORS%")
+4. Run: (On Windows you need to use "make -j %NUMBER_OF_PROCESSORS%" inside `build/Source/stratosphere/loader`)

    ```bash
    ./build.sh